Application handbook

 Info sessions and application assistance

-Applicants are encouraged to contact the grant manager to discuss your idea and help make your application as strong as possible.
+People thinking of applying are encouraged to contact the grant manager to discuss your idea.
 Contact information appears at the bottom of this page.
-Or plan to attend an upcoming info session.
-If you are unable to attend, scroll down to watch a recorded info session where the grant manager walks through the application handbook and answers questions.
+Applicants should also plan to attend an information session in August or September.
+Until that time, watch a recorded info session from last cycle where the grant manager walks through the application handbook and answers questions.

 Who can apply?